-Boise households have composted more than six million pounds of material in the first two months alone.
+Boise households have composted millions of pounds of material to date.
 Without your efforts, all of that material would have been dumped and buried in the landfill.
-Instead, it’s being turned into a valuable and useful new product that will improve the soil in landscapes across the city this fall.
+Instead, it’s being turned into a valuable and useful new product that will improve the soil in landscapes across the city.

 So what happens to the material that has been collected?

 Compost carts are collected weekly from across the city.
 There are nearly 70,000 households that are participating in the compost program.
 Once a collection truck is filled, it transports that material to the city-owned 20-Mile-South Farm composting site.

 Compostable material from the trucks is then placed on the ground, where any obvious plastics or other improper material are removed.

 Compostable material, everything from watermelons, grass, coffee grounds, and tree limbs are ground into nickel-size pieces.

 The freshly ground material is placed into long rows, called windrows.
 The windrows are six to eight foot-high, and about one hundred feet in length.
 Once in windrows, the composting process begins.